-Keto crustless pumpkin pie is a healthy, delicious alternative to the classic pumpkin pie.
+This keto pumpkin pie is a crustless, healthy and delicious alternative to the classic recipe.
 Only 120 calories and 5g net carbs per slice!

-Finally, I set out to make a keto crustless pumpkin pie, sweetened with stevia.
+Finally, I set out to make a keto pumpkin pie, crustless and sweetened with stevia.

 I really like my recipe for crustless pumpkin pie, but despite being quite healthy, it is not low carb.

-Why I use stevia in this keto crustless pumpkin pie
+Why I use stevia in this keto pumpkin pie

 I can’t use sugar alcohols anymore when baking – one of us can’t handle them at all (not even erythritol).
 So I tend to bake with stevia, and it’s quite challenging.